dennybritz/bella/README.md

 To configure the bella project we need to specify the following:

-- The input format (CSV with header)
-- An optional unique id column (column 0 in the CSV above)
 - How bella should display an item in the GUI (as a `Post`)
 - Labels we want to support (positive, negative, neutral)
 - Tags we want to support (ad, retweet)